Playlistening with Michelle Hartop

 I thought about the situation and how the booing had affected her, and so I tried some play around that subject.
 I took a stuffed bear and had Teddy act silly and say “Boo.”
 Next I had our Slinky try and fail to go down a book of steps that we made.

 But instead of laughter, Teddy's boo-ing made my daughter feel irritable.
 I thought about why and realized that while I was being silly, this kind of play didn't put her in the more powerful position, the position that often leads to good healing laughter.

-She did begin taking over Teddy's role and had Teddy “Boo” at me and she had a couple of small laughs over that, but the bigger feelings underneath took over and she ended up storming off to her room in frustration.
+She stepped in and took over Teddy's role and had Teddy “Boo” at me.
+She had a couple of small laughs over that, but the bigger feelings underneath took over and she ended up storming off to her room in frustration.

 I followed and listened to her upset through the door for a bit.
 When her angry tone and crying slowed, I had another idea for some play.